 We sometimes think of fruit pies as elaborate and complicated, but a pear tart is surprisingly easy to make.
 The homemade pastry comes together quickly in a food processor—and store-bought is always an option when in a rush—and the fruit only needs a bit of sugar and lemon for flavor.

-Adding caramel sauce elevates the simple tart into something special, especially when you add a bit of tahini.
-The sesame paste gives the sweet caramel a nutty flavor that really elevates the entire dessert.
+Adding caramel sauce transforms the simple tart into something special, especially when you add a bit of tahini.
+The sesame paste gives the sweet caramel a nutty flavor that really enhances the entire dessert.
 It's an ideal sweet treat with an afternoon cup of tea on a chilly fall day.

 - For the Crust: